Binxly/dataUtil/README.md

 # Purpose

-This is a multi-threaded Python-based image scraper with a graphical user interface.
+This is a multi-threaded Python-based image downloading util, with a graphical user interface.
 It's designed to download images from websites, particularly from oldbookillustrations.com.

 ## Features